ZeppelinMC/Zeppelin/readme.md

 *Windows is unsupported.
 You can run it on WSL or MSYS2 as long as you can have libdeflate and zlib installed.
 (WSL is recommended because it has support for go plugins aswell)*

 ## Installation
-To run Zeppelin, you need to install the [Go compiler](https://go.dev), a C compiler and ZLib.
+To run Zeppelin, you need to install the [Go compiler](https://go.dev), a C compiler, and deflate and zlib.

 ## Privacy
 - The server allows for chat signing